tiepdotme/redant-home/_posts/2019-05-22-finding-the-right-development-option-offshore-vs-agency-vs-freelance-vs-team.md

 ---
 layout: post
-title: 4 web development team options
+title: 'Your options for hiring a web development team you''ll love '
 subtitle: We've integrated many different types of payment systems
-description: Working out the best way to resource the development of your project can be hard.
-It's super competitive, and can be hard to compare apples with apples.
+description: 'Working out the best way to resource the development of your project can be hard.
+It''s super competitive, and can be hard to compare apples with apples.
+  Contact Us for a review of your existing situation and options for next steps. '
 slug: online-payment-systems
 projects: []
 image: ''